Miriam Sanders – Elder, Class of 2022

 Please continue giving hearty soups to distribute to the patrons of the Food Pantry!
 Hearty soups are the kind you make without having to use water!
 Thank you so much for your giving to Help-by-Phone.
 Other items: sugar, cooking oil, bread, cold cereal, canned SPAM, and condiments (mayonnaise, ketchup).
 The pantry especially needs cold cereals for kids!
 Contact Charles Ekoko to help.

 Prince George’s House: On the fourth Tuesday of each month, Hope Presbyterian Church is responsible for serving dinner to the men at Prince George’s House.
 This is the shelter for homeless men who are in transition.
 The Mission Committee members help to plan the menus, shop for groceries, and also help to prepare and serve the meals.
 Contact Miriam Sanders to help.
+Thank you to Susan Hylton, Karen McDonald, Nancy Turner and Miriam Sanders for cooking the meal in September.

 603 Addison Road South